GitauHarrison/getting-started-with-flask/03_getting_started_with_flask.md

 A URL is defined by a leading forward slash as seen in the image above.
 We have created two URLs:

-- `/`: it has not word after it
+- `/`: it has no word after it
 - `/index`: it has the word 'index' after it

 On a browser, if we paste either of the URLS, for example `http://localhost:5000/` or `http:localhost:5000/index`, we will be redirected to the text "Hello, World"

 ### Step 3: Create an Entry Point

 We mentioned that an entry point is like a door to the application which leads to the brain of our simple software.
-In our application, the module or file called `main.py` will act as the entry point.
-This is how you make the file an entry point.
+In our application, the module (or file) called `main.py` will act as the entry point.
+This is how you make the file an entry point:

 ![Entry point](images/getting_started_with_flask/entry_point.png)